sina-mansour/neural-identity/README.md

 ---

-Here, you may find the resources (code and data) used for our article on neural correlates of identity and behavior.
+Here, you may find the resources (code and data) used for our article on [**High-resolution connectomic fingerprints: Mapping neural identity and behavior**](https://www.sciencedirect.com/science/article/pii/S1053811920311800).
 All resources are provided as complementary to the following article:

-**reference to the article will be added here ...**
+**Mansour, L. Sina, et al. "High-resolution connectomic fingerprints: mapping neural identity and behavior." *NeuroImage* (2021): 117695.**

 ---